filerjs/filer/README.md

 #### fs.utimes(path, atime, mtime, callback)<a name="utimes"></a>

 Changes the file timestamps for the file given at path `path`.
 Asynchronous [utimes(2)](http://pubs.opengroup.org/onlinepubs/009695399/functions/utimes.html).
 Callback gets no additional arguments.
-Both `atime` (access time) and `mtime` (modified time) arguments should be a JavaScript Date.
+Both `atime` (access time) and `mtime` (modified time) arguments should be a JavaScript Date or Number.

 Example: